dgladkov/react-native-image-rotate/README.md

 # react-native-image-rotate

-This project support react-native >= 0.40.0
+This project supports react-native >= 0.40.0

 This module is meant to be used together with react-native's [ImageEditor](https://github.com/facebook/react-native/blob/master/Libraries/Image/ImageEditor.js)